COMMON SKY

 Aim: Find out the community’s attitude toward the theme and what best engages them to make positive changes.

-As the result, I collected 10 collective maps and conducted interview with each participants to gain .
+As a result, I collected 10 collective maps and conducted an interview with each participant to gain their insights.

 Insights